 GARY N. ORADAT, P.E., Executive Manager, Planning, Design and Construction Administration.
 Oradat earned a Bachelor of Science in Civil Engineering from Texas A&M University in 1975.
-His career spans 40 years in both the public and private sectors.
-Prior to joining TRA, he held various positions with the city of Houston Department of Public Works and Engineering, including City Engineer and Deputy Director for the Engineering, Construction and Real Estate Division and the Public Utilities Division.
-After 23 years, he retired from the city in 2004 and joined the Coastal Water Authority (CWA) as Chief Engineer and went on to be named Executive Director.
-Upon leaving CWA in 2011, he founded Oradat & Associates, P.C. and most recently was the Water Utilities Practice Lead with Halff Associates.
+His career spans 40 years in the public and private sectors.
+Prior to joining the Trinity River Authority, he held various positions with the city of Houston Department of Public Works and Engineering, including city engineer and deputy director for the Engineering, Construction and Real Estate Division and the Public Utilities Division.
+After 23 years, he retired from the city in 2004 and joined the Coastal Water Authority, as chief engineer and went on to be named executive director.
+Upon leaving CWA in 2011, he founded Oradat & Associates, P.C. and most recently was the water utilities practice lead with Halff Associates.
 He joined the Trinity River Authority in 2019 to lead the newly developed Planning, Design and Construction Administration team.

-Oradat's professional involvement includes being a past Chairman with The American Society for Testing and Materials plastic piping systems committee.
+Oradat's professional involvement includes being a past chairman with The American Society for Testing and Materials plastic piping systems committee.
 He is an active member of several subcommittees including, sewer, trenchless technology and reinforced plastic piping systems.
-He is also a Chairman and a past Board member with the Gulf Coast Trenchless Association.
+He is also a chairman and a past board member with the Gulf Coast Trenchless Association.
 He is currently a member of the American Public Works Association and the Society of American Military Engineers.
-Oradat is a registered professional engineer in Texas and Louisiana.

 In 2022, Oradat was named Underground Construction Technology Association's Most Valuable Professional.
 He was recognized with the MVP award at a special luncheon and awards ceremony.
-The award, presented annually, recognizes individuals whose selfless contributions pave the way for advancement of the underground infrastructure industry."
+The award, presented annually, recognizes individuals whose selfless contributions pave the way for advancement of the underground infrastructure industry.

 HOWARD S. SLOBODIN, Secretary, Board of Directors and General Counsel.
 Slobodin received a Bachelor of Arts (Cum Laude, Phi Beta Kappa) from the University of Oregon and a Doctor of Jurisprudence (with honors) from the University of Texas School of Law.
 He joined the Authority in April 2008.
-Previously, he practiced environmental and water law in both the public and private sectors.
+Before joining the Authority, he practiced environmental and water law in both the public and private sectors.
 His practice began as an Assistant Attorney General with the Texas Attorney General's Office.
 In private practice, he represented public and private entities in disputes related to groundwater and surface water.
 Slobodin has litigated matters with regard to surface water ratemaking and the compensability of regulatory takings of groundwater in Texas, and participated in contract negotiations for two of the largest surface water sales in recent Texas history.
 He is a fellow of the Texas Center for Public Policy Dispute Resolution.

-He is actively engaged in policymaking related to water, and supports the legislative activities of both the Trinity River Authority and of the Texas Water Conservation Association as the Chairman of its Water Laws Committee, in which capacity he has served since 2017.
-In 2019, Mr. Slobodin received the President's Award from the Association for his contributions.
-He also participates in the Texas regional water and flood planning processes.
+He is actively engaged in policymaking related to water in Texas.
+He has served as chairman of the Texas Water Conservation Association Water Laws Committee since 2017.
+In 2019, he received the President's Award from the Association for his contributions.
+He also participates in the Texas regional water planning process.
 Slobodin has served as an Adjunct Professor at the Texas A&M School of Law since 2018.
-He has also frequently guest lectured at other law schools on topics related to Texas water law and policy.
-He has contributed to the last three editions of the State Bar of Texas Essentials of Texas Water Resources treatise, and co-authored "Old Water Becoming New Again: Reuse of Treated Wastewater Effluent in Texas," 4 TEX.
+He also has frequently guest lectured at other law schools on topics related to Texas water law and policy.
+He contributed to three editions of the State Bar of Texas Essentials of Texas Water Resources treatise, and co-authored "Old Water Becoming New Again: Reuse of Treated Wastewater Effluent in Texas," 4 TEX.
 A&M J. PROP.
-L. 237."
+L. 237.